 In this regard, it would be valuable to think of this phrase — “When you drink, drink; when you eat, eat.”
 We should not attempt to do twenty other things when we take our meals.
 We simply need to focus all our attention on what we are presently doing.

 Many of us feel guilty about indulging ourselves.
 We shouldn’t be, though, because it can do wonders for our physical and mental health.
 For instance, massages and facials are beneficial since they can relieve pain and can help us come through emotional slumps and anxiety.
 They can also relieve tension and can facilitate blood circulation.
+A Swedish massage, for example, is the perfect treat for the body to help you reach the pique of relaxation.

 A lot of us never genuinely listen to people when they speak to us because we are too busy planning how to react, judge what they are saying, or we get lost in our own thoughts and daydreams.